meenakshishukla21/meenakshishukla21/README.md

 </div>

-<p >A Final Year Computer Science Undergraduate at National Institute of Technology Delhi who is a passionate Programmer , Full Stack Web Developer and ML Enthusiast.
+<p >A Second Year Electronics and Comunication Undergraduate at National Institute of Technology Delhi who is a passionate Programmer , Web Developer and ML Enthusiast.
 </p>